petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ### [SUSE compliance](#tab/slescompliance)

-To use Azure Hybrid Benefit for PAYG SLES VMs, and to get information about moving from SLES PAYG to BYOS or moving from SLES BYOS to PAYG, see [SUSE Linux Enterprise and Azure Hybrid Benefit](https://aka.ms/suse-ahb).
+To use Azure Hybrid Benefit for PAYG SLES VMs, and to get information about moving from SLES PAYG to BYOS or moving from SLES BYOS to PAYG, see [Azure Hybrid Benefit](https://aka.ms/suse-ahb) knowledge base article.

 Customers who use Azure Hybrid Benefit for PAYG SLES VMs need to move the cloud update infrastructure to one of three options that provide software updates and patches to those VMs:

 * [SUSE Customer Center](https://scc.suse.com)
-* SUSE Manager
+* SUSE Multi-Linux Manager (available in the Azure Marketplace)
-* SUSE Repository Mirroring Tool
+* SUSE Repository Mirroring Tool (part of SLES)

-If you use the Azure Hybrid Benefit BYOS to PAYG capability for SLES and want more information about moving from SLES PAYG to BYOS, or moving from SLES BYOS to PAYG, see [Azure Hybrid Benefit Support](https://aka.ms/suse-ahb) on the SUSE website.
+If you use the Azure Hybrid Benefit BYOS to PAYG capability for SLES and want more information about moving from SLES PAYG to BYOS, or moving from SLES BYOS to PAYG, see [Azure Hybrid Benefit Support](https://aka.ms/suse-ahb) knowledge base article.

 ---